Doing Time for Patsy Cline: Box office

-Doing Time for Patsy Cline grossed $671,639 at the box office in Australia, which is equivalent to £710,760.53 British pounds or $940,295 dollars, in 2009.
+Doing Time for Patsy Cline grossed $671,639 at the box office in Australia, which is equivalent to £710,760.53 or US$940,295, in 2009.

 Reviews

 The film received generally positive reviews.
 The New York Times criticized the film's editing and "jarring leaps in time", but praised the film's performances, especially that of Roxburgh.

 Awards

 The film received many award nominations including ten AFI Award nominations for 1997.
 It won an Australian Writer's Guild Award for Best Original Screenplay.
 The film won four Australian Film Institute Awards including Best Actor, Best Cinematography, Best Original Music Score, and Best Costume Design.
 It also won an award of distinction for production design.
 It won three Australian Film Critics' Awards, including Best Actor, Best Musical Score and Best Cinematography.
 It also won a San Diego Film Festival Award for Best Original Script and a Melbourne International Film Festival Award for Most Popular Australian Film.